chrisizeful/SaveLoad/README.md

 # SaveLoad

-SaveLoad is a C# serialization and modding API for the Godot game engine.
+SaveLoad is a C# serialization, modding, and game content API for the Godot game engine..
 It enables you to structure your game's content in a user-friendly way which can be easily expanded or modified.
 See below for a list of features and a basic API overview.
 Addiontionally, it is recommended to look at the demo project to see how a typical game may setup folders and mods.

 ## Features Overview